Table of Contents

 How do I prevent fluorosis from developing in my child?

-During earlier years of brushing, monitoring your child’s habits is vital.
+During the earlier years of brushing, monitoring your child’s habits is vital.

 Whenever possible, prevent your child from using excessive amounts of toothpaste and avoid swallowing toothpaste or mouthwash.